Meet the Speakers

 -

-Tim Ross is a Principal of Architype, an award-winning New Zealand architectural practice specializing in the design of passivhaus house buildings.
+Tim Ross is a Principal of Architype, an award-winning New Zealand architectural practice specializing in the design of Passivhaus buildings.
 He is the architect of numerous certified, low-carbon stand-alone and multi-unit residential projects.
 Tim is passionate about creating design solutions which are technically integrated, economically accessible and visually compelling.

 -